 This trend offers exceptional versatility when it comes to personal preference, as it speaks to those who are searching for a more open, studio-apartment-type concept, as well as those who have space optimization sensibilities rooted in the tiny house movement.

-Out: Formal Space Separationformal-living-room
+Out: Formal Space Separation

 On the other hand, partitioning a home's living area into strict categories often leads to a lot of unused space.
 Think of a spare bedroom that stays empty for most of the year, or formal dining rooms that are used maybe once every two or three months.